 Tree cabling is the installation of cables between a tree’s big limbs or branches.
 The goal of this installation is to provide additional support and stability.
 These cables are often made of high-strength materials like steel and are attached to bolts or anchors installed in the tree.
 Arborists can distribute the weight of huge branches and reduce the risk of breaking during storms or heavy winds by carefully placing cables.

-A Crotch that is Weak or Split
+A Weak Crotch or Split

-An increased risk of limb failure is associated with trees that have crotches that are either weak or split, particularly during times of severe stress such as storms or heavy snowfall.
+An increased risk of limb failure is associated with trees that have crotches that are either weak or split, particularly during times of severe stress, such as storms or heavy snowfall.
 The use of bracing may assist in stabilizing these crotches, hence lowering the likelihood of failure.

 Trees that have huge, heavy limbs that reach over buildings or places that see a lot of foot activity may benefit from cabling in order to minimize limb failure.
 The weight of these limbs is supported by cables, which are also helpful in reducing the probability that they would break.